logic-and-learning-lab/Popper/README.md

 - WMaxCDCL (exact)
 - NuWLS (anytime)

-You can download and compile these solvers from the [MaxSAT 2023 evaluation](https://maxsat-evaluations.github.io/2023/descriptions.html) website.
-We **strongly** recommend using these solvers.
-To use them, ensure that the solver is available on your path.
+You can download and compile these solvers from the [MaxSAT 2023 evaluation](https://maxsat-evaluations.github.io/2023/descriptions.html) website. **We strongly recommend using these solvers, especially NuWLS** To use them, ensure that the solver is available on your path.
 See the [install solvers](solvers.md) file for help.

 #### Performance tips
 - Transform your BK to Datalog, which allows Popper to perform preprocessing on the BK.
+- Use one of the MaxSAT above, especially the NuWLS anytime solver.
 - If you have Datalog BK, try the `--bkcons` flag.
 - Try not to use more than 6 variables.
 - Avoid recursion and predicate invention if possible.
-- Use one of the solvers above, especially the NuWLS anytime solver.

 #### Library usage